WesleyBryie/ChumBucket/wiki/faq/isp_complaints.md

 Browsing a pirate website will not get you in any sort of trouble by your ISP.

 In regards to downloading, it depends on the country in which you live, but this guide is mainly intended for USA/Canada-based users since that is reddit's primary userbase.
-Countries like Germany will hit you with a sizeable fine if you are caught pirating, so stay away from torrents completely if you live there.
+In some countries, like Germany, you are likely to be hit with a sizeable fine if you are caught pirating, so stay away from torrents completely if you live there.

 If you are downloading via torrents (ie. Torrenting, through the use of a bittorrent client or other torrent-based application like Popcorn Time, or Showbox -- To disable torrent functionality from Showbox, look through its settings), then yes, you will be caught.
 Being part of a torrent swarm at all means you are at risk of getting a copyright notice.